-NCERT Book Solutions Class 8 Our Pasts – III Chapter 5
+NCERT Solutions Class 8 Social Science History Our Pasts III Chapter 5

 Students can download the NCERT Solutions for Class 8 History PDF below.

 NCERT Solutions for Class 8 History Chapter 5 – When People Rebel – 1857 and After

 The solutions for Chapter 5 of Our Pasts-III are given below.
 Students should also check NCERT Solutions for Class 8 for other subjects.